 But when Green realized Krayenhagen’s injuries were largely isolated to the leg, which had taken the brunt of the impact.
 He said he was instantly relieved and thought to himself, “We can deal with this.”

-A few vehicles behind Green was Ben Irvine, a certified trauma and critical care registered nurse, was headed to work at UCHealth Medical Center of the Rockies.
+A few vehicles behind Green was Ben Irvine, a certified trauma and critical care registered nurse, who was headed to work at UCHealth Medical Center of the Rockies.
 Green directed Krayenhagen’s friend to stabilize Krayenhagen’s head and neck — Krayenhagen’s helmet remained on — and Green immediately put pressure on her groin, above the wound.
 But the bleeding wasn’t stopping quickly enough, he said.
 By this time Irvine was there and the two looked at each other in agreement: “We need a tourniquet.”

 Stop the bleed training